Get Free Shipping On Orders Over $200

 • Superoxide dismutase (SOD): Cu/Zn-SOD is a critical antioxidant enzyme in skin cells, protecting against UV-induced oxidative damage

-• Angiogenesis factors: Copper ions influence vascular endothelial growth factor (VEGF) pathways studied in wound healing research
+• Angiogenesis factors: Copper ions influence vascular endothelial growth factor (VEGF) pathways studied in tissue remodeling research

 GHK-Cu: The Most Studied Copper Peptide